 which are not passable for all-weather travel by motor vehicle.

 All moneys received from the federal government for road

 construction or reconstruction shall be expended as provided, or

 as may hereafter be provided by act of Congress.

 NOTE: This bill would change the state road allocation

-counties in the state in motor vehicle registrations per square
+counties in the state with respect to population per square mile,

-mile, the county would receive an additional road allocation of
+the county would receive an additional state road allocation of

 25% above its regular allocation.